Assistance for Guests with Limited Mobility

-Visitors with limited mobility are encouraged to use the covered drop-off lane at the Main Street entrance to the Beck Building.
-From the Beck Building, most public areas of the Museum, including the galleries, Brown Auditorium Theater, Visitors Center, café, and shop are wheelchair accessible.
-The Cullen Sculpture Garden is also accessible.
+Guests with limited mobility are encouraged to use the covered drop-off lanes at the Beck Building (5601 Main Street) and Kinder Building (5500 Main Street).
+From the Beck Building and Kinder Building, most public areas of the Museum, including the galleries, parking garages, theaters, restaurants, shop, and all outdoor spaces, are wheelchair accessible.

-The MFAH has wheelchairs that visitors may check out free of charge with a valid photo ID.
-The wheelchairs are available from the bag- and coat-check desks in the lobbies of the Beck Building, Law Building, and Visitors Center on a first-come, first-served basis.
+The MFAH has wheelchairs that guests may check out free of charge with a valid photo ID.
+The wheelchairs are available at any Museum entrance on a first-come, first-served basis.
+When you arrive, ask for a wheelchair, and the security staff can assist.
 Motorized wheelchairs are permitted.
 Elevators are available throughout the Museum.

 - Three parking garages are available: an above-ground garage at 1144 Binz Street, and underground garages at 5101 Montrose Boulevard and 5500 Main Street.

-- Guests with limited mobility may be dropped off at the Ewing Street end of the Main Street entrance to the Beck Building, nearest Hotel ZaZa; or at the east door of the Kinder Building at 5500 Main Street.
+- Guests with limited mobility may be dropped off at the Ewing Street end of the Main Street entrance to the Beck Building (5601 Main Street), nearest Hotel ZaZa; or at the east door of the Kinder Building (5500 Main Street).